-How to Break the Worry Cycle: A Workshop for Caregivers of Anxious Children
+How to Break the Worry Cycle: A Workshop for Parents of Anxious Kids and Teens

 Does anxiety or OCD feel like another member of your family?
 When you have a child with anxiety, the whole family is impacted.
 What started off as a little worry has grown into your child’s excessive need for reassurance, avoidance of activities, or demands to help them with rituals.

 You probably find yourself telling your child “everything will be fine”, or maybe you encourage them to use relaxation skills, or say things like “you’re safe”, and even change your family activities or plans to make your child feel more comfortable.
 But it doesn’t seem to be making a difference.